WouterLely/Strategy-To-AI-ML-Solutions/1.8m: To time consuming for humans: Anomaly detection/README.md

 ---

 *This story is real.
 The numbers approximate reality.
-The code and visualizations are simplified.*
+The code and visualizations are dummy and simplified.*